 One of the most pressing concerns for many organizations today is meeting regulatory objectives.
 Companies must be able to meet all regulatory obligations in all sectors, whether that includes meeting state or federal guidelines for communicating financials, reporting taxes, meeting employee regulations, or protecting customer information.

-With compliance measures increasing across most aspects of the industry, it has become increasingly challenging for companies to remain within compliance.
-This could include factors related to energy consumption, employee social responsibility, diversity within the workplace, and protection of personal and health information.
+With compliance measures increasing across most aspects of the industry, it has become increasingly challenging for companies to remain compliant.
+This could include energy consumption, employee social responsibility, workplace diversity, and personal and health information protection.

-The governance structure lays the foundation for how to do this, outlining what the expectations are in this area.
-That way, there is a clear and concise path for ensuring every aspect of the laws and regulations are followed, reducing the company’s risk of financial loss or complicated legal matters related to the matter.
+The governance structure lays the foundation for this, outlining the expectations in this area.
+That way, there is a clear and concise path for ensuring every aspect of the laws and regulations is followed, reducing the company’s risk of financial loss or complicated legal matters related to the matter.

-Often, the board of directors is responsible for ensuring the company is aware of all such regulatory requirements and has a plan in place to follow them.
-This may impact the company’s daily operations as well as long-term objectives.
+Often, the board of directors is responsible for ensuring the company knows all such regulatory requirements and has a plan to follow them.
+This may impact the company’s daily operations and long-term objectives.

 See Related: The Howard Hughes Corporation ESG Profile (HHC): Is It Sustainable?